Connect with others who understand.

 4. You’re Having More Muscle Spasms and Tremors

-Some people also have tremors or uncontrollable shakes affecting their arms, legs, and vocal cords.
+Some people also have tremors or uncontrollable shakes that affect their arms, legs, and vocal cords.
 You may find your arms and legs are shaking more than normal.
 This can happen while you’re reaching for something or you’re lying down in bed.

-Vocal cord spasms can interfere with your speech as well.
+Vocal cord spasms can interfere with your speech.
 You may speak more quietly, slur your words, or take long pauses while you’re talking.
 Take note if these symptoms have gotten worse after a recent flare.

 5. You’re Struggling To Control Your Bowels